 There is a very detailed 4-part article about EMP protection for Amateur Radio equipment.
 It’s a study that was done by the ARRL in the mid 1980s.
 Product model numbers and such have changed, but the basic concepts haven’t.
 If you want to just skip to the recommendations, go to “Part 4 of “Electromagnetic Pulse and the Radio Amateur”.

-they make the following recommendations:
+In a nutshell, they make the following recommendations: